clugg/sm-httpreq/README.md

 The code is not nice to look at, so I would recommend you didn't.
 Furthermore, due to my limited understanding of SourcePawn, by default you may only have 15 requests active at any one time.
 A request is considered inactive once the socket disconnects.
 This limit can be *changed* by modifying `httpreq.inc`'s defined value for the `MAX_ACTIVE_REQUESTS` constant.
 However, it cannot be removed.

+Thanks to f0oster for helping with some concepts.

 ## Requirements
 * SourceMod 1.7+
 * [Socket 3.0.1](https://forums.alliedmods.net/showthread.php?t=67640)